One of the most common questions that we are asked is “What do you do about mail while you’re traveling?”

 It is actually a whole lot easier to manage mail than you may think.
 There are a few options out there, but we have recently chosen Traveling Mailbox:

-Traveling Mailbox is a service that provides you with a physical address, receives and manages your mail for you.
-As they receive your mail, each envelope is scanned to PDF, and you are notified of new mail for review.
-You then use drop down menus to direct how each and every piece of mail is dealt with, either online or through the Traveling Mailbox App.
+Traveling Mailbox is a service that provides you with a physical address, and receives and manages your mail for you.
+As they receive your mail, each envelope is scanned to PDF.
+You are notified when you have new mail ready for review.
+This can be done online or through the Traveling Mailbox App.
+As you review each piece of mail, you can use drop down menu options to communicate how each and every piece of mail is to be managed.

-Another service that Traveling Mailbox provides is check depositing, in which they will receive, stamp your checks “For Deposit Only” along with your account number, and mail it directly to your bank on your behalf.
+Another service that Traveling Mailbox provides is check depositing.
+They will open, stamp your checks “For Deposit Only” along with your account number, and mail it directly to the bank on your behalf.
 This requires an additional fee per check deposit, but can be a great solution for travelers.

 Plans begin at $15 a month and can go up to $55.
 Here are the basics: